-- 1. Demonstrable experience in advising and presenting at a senior level on business analysis, and/or policy issues. - 2.
-Demonstrable experience of strong analytical skills i.e. the ability to review and analyse large quantities of complex information, from a variety of sources and in various forms, to identify key issues and to profile risk. - 3.
-Proven ability to build trust-based relationships and confidently and competently interact and present information persuasively and respectfully challenging different points of view with a wide range of senior stakeholders. - 4.
-Proven experience of project and risk management, or taking a leading role in work areas, to deliver high quality outputs in a complex environment while managing resources and competing pressures. - 5.
+- 1. Demonstrable experience in data analytics, data technologies or development processes, and applying these to aid senior level policy/business decisions. - 2.
+Demonstrable experience of using data management techniques, including experience of using and building cloud data technologies, to improve data quality and integrity. - 3.
+Proven ability to build trust-based relationships and confidently and competently interact and present information persuasively, and respectfully challenge different points of view with a wide range of senior stakeholders.

+- 4. Proven experience of project and risk management, or taking a leading role in work areas, to deliver high quality outputs in a complex environment while managing resources and competing pressures. - 5.
 Proven experience of excellent oral and written communication skills and representing an organisation with an authoritative voice i.e. ability to write clearly and persuasively in plain English, adapting style to be suitable for the audience. - 6.
-Proven experience of developing a positive values-based culture within a team, and the commitment to further workplace values\ that align to those of the Utility Regulator.

-\ Our mission, vision and values can be found on page 4 of this pack.
+Proven experience of developing a positive values-based culture within a team, and the commitment to further workplace values that align to those of the Utility Regulator. - Our mission, vision and values can be found on page 4 of this pack.